-Pipestone National Monument is located in southwestern Minnesota, near the cities of Pipestone and Worth.
-The monument was established in 1937 to protect the pipestone quarries, which Native Americans have used for centuries to make ceremonial pipes.
+Pipestone National Monument is located in southwestern Minnesota, near the city of the same name.
+The monument was established in 1937 to protect quarries for pipestone, or catlinite, which Native Americans from the plains regions have used for centuries to make ceremonial pipes.

 See Related: Best Road Trips in the U.S.